Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 ### Help

-The tool includes command line help, including the glossary of commands shown below, which you find display by using the `--h` option.
+The tool includes command line help, including the glossary of commands shown below, which you display with the `--h` option.

 | Command                   | Description                                                                               |